You are here

 Educator Talent - Policy Updates

-This webpage offers an overview of legislation passed in 2018 by the General Assembly and State Board of Education rule updates that will be implemented by the Educator Talent Division at CDE.
+This webpage offers an overview of legislation passed in 2017, 2018 and 2019 by the General Assembly and State Board of Education rule updates that will be implemented by the Educator Talent Division at CDE.
 For all other policy updates, please visit the CDE Policy and Funding webpage.
 Information regarding implementation, grant opportunities and tools and resources for districts are available on this page.

 Jump to a section: